-Digital Foundry will undoubtedly have more insight and test results over the coming weeks once they’ve got a chance to get to grips with the new update.
-After that, you can expect them to bring you a list of the best PS5 SSDs.
+Digital Foundry will undoubtedly have more insight and test results as they bring you a list of the best PS5 SSDs.

-Until then, here are some of the M.2 SSDs that fit the measurement and performance requirements listed by Sony.
-While we can’t guarantee that they will work with the latest PS5 system beta update – or when it goes live proper – theoretically these M.2 SSDs should be fine.
-Your safest holding off until these can be tested in the coming weeks, but if you really must have something right now, these are your best options for a PS5 compatible SSD.
+Here are some of the M.2 SSDs that fit the measurement and performance requirements listed by Sony.
+While we can’t guarantee that they will work, theoretically these M.2 SSDs should be fine.
+Here are your best options for a PS5 compatible SSD.

 Western Digital Black SN850